LSST-sersag/dle/README.md

 <b> Acknowledgements </b>
 <br>
-This project is graciously supported by a grant from the LSST Corporation's Enabling Science Small Grants Program and by the University of Belgrade.
+This project is graciously supported by a grant from the 2021 LSST Corporation Enabling Science Call for Proposals.